 - haven’t been able to lose one pound per week after six months of diet, exercise, and behavior changes

-The Centers for Disease Control and Prevention provides an easy-to-use calculator to help you determine your BMI.
+The Centers for Disease Control and Prevention provides an to help you determine your BMI.
 The index provides a measure of your body fat based on your weight and height.
 If you’re very muscular, it may not provide an accurate indicator of your weight status.
 Ask your doctor about the best way to calculate your status.

 In most cases, pregnant women, teenagers, and children shouldn’t take diet pills.

 Weight-loss medications are highly controversial.
 A number of products have been taken off the market after causing serious health problems.
 One of the most notorious was a combination of fenfluramine and phentermine that was marketed as Fen-Phen.
 This product was linked to a number of deaths, as well as cases of pulmonary hypertension and damaged heart valves.
 Under pressure from the FDA, the manufacturers removed the product from the market.

 Because of this history and the side effects associated with weight-loss medications, many doctors don’t like to prescribe them.
 Dr. Romy Block, an endocrinologist practicing in Skokie, Illinois, says: “I do prescribe diet medications occasionally, but I am hesitant.
 There are many side effects that need to be monitored, including blood pressure, heart rhythms, and mood.”

 Block adds that most people only lose 5 to 10 pounds from taking weight-loss medications.
 “This is considered significant by the medical community, but is very disappointing to patients.
 Unfortunately, this modest weight loss is quickly gained back when patients stop the medication.”